Benchmarks

 |

-Larger nested batches are still competitive, but |
+Larger nested batches are still competitive on serialize, but |

 |